Muzta/gameRecognition/README.md

 docker run --rm -p 5000:5000 muzta/game-recognition
 ```

 To use your own model, put it in the folder website/model.
+We provide our trained models [here](https://docs.docker.com/get-docker/)
 Then, change the name in the source code of the file website/app.py at line 30:

 ```python